List of memorials to Tecumseh: Sculptures

 In Canada, the Royal Ontario Museum exhibits a bust of Tecumseh created by Hamilton MacCarthy in 1896.

 A life-size equestrian statue of Tecumseh along with a dismounted figure of British Major General Sir Isaac Brock, both created by Canadian sculptor Mark Williams, was unveiled in Sandwich Towne, a neighborhood in Windsor, Ontario, on September 7, 2018.
 David Morris, who frequently portrayed Tecumseh during War of 1812 bicentennial events, was the model for Tecumseh.

 German sculptor Ferdinand Pettrich (1798–1872) studied under the neo-classicist Danish sculptor Bertel Thorvaldsen in Rome and moved to the United States in 1835.
 He was especially impressed by the Indians.
 He modelled The Dying Tecumseh ca. 1837–1846; it was finished 1856 in marble and copper alloy.
 The sculpture was put on display in the U.S. Capitol, where a stereoscopic photograph was taken of it in the later 1860s; in 1916 it was transferred to the Smithsonian American Art Museum.

 In recent years, Peter Wolf Toth has created the Trail of the Whispering Giants, a series of sculptures honoring Native Americans.
 He donated one work devoted to Tecumseh to the City of Vincennes, which was Indiana's territorial capital in the years around 1810, where Tecumseh confronted governor William Henry Harrison, and in the area of which Tecumseh's war then happened and the War of 1812 started.
 In Lafayette, Indiana, Tecumseh appears along with the Marquis de Lafayette and Harrison in a pediment on the Tippecanoe County Courthouse (1882).

 Just west of Portsmouth, Ohio, there is a wood carving of the aged Tecumseh in Shawnee State Park's Shawnee Lodge and Conference Center.

 Paintings

 A portrait of Tecumseh was commissioned to commemorate the 250th year of his birth.
 Using an 1808 “pencil sketch,” a detailed War of 1812 eyewitness description, Shawnee photos, imaging software and 70 years of illustration experience, Eleanor Rindlisbacher of Tecumseh, Ontario has recreated Tecumseh.
-This new image was authenticated by superimposing an 1830’s “from life” painting by Charles Bird King of Tecumseh’s brother, Tenskwatawa and reasonable similarities were observed.
+This new image was authenticated by superimposing an 1830’s “from life” painting by Charles Bird King of Tecumseh’s brother, Tenskwatawa and thus reasonable similarities were observed.